MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

       ![Screenshot that shows the network peering.](./media/contoso-migration-rehost-vm-sql-managed-instance/mi-peering.png)

 1. Set custom DNS settings.
-DNS points first to Contoso's Azure domain controllers.
+DNS points first to Contoso's domain controllers in Azure.
 Azure DNS is secondary.
-The Contoso Azure domain controllers are located as follows:
+The Contoso's domain controllers are configured as follows:

     - Located in the `PROD-DC-EUS2` subnet, in the `East US 2` production network (`VNET-PROD-EUS2`).
     - `CONTOSODC3` address: `10.245.42.4`.